buildpacks/rfcs/text/0000-api-version-compat.md

 1. When the lifecycle increments a supported API in its descriptor file to `0.x`, this implies support for `0.2-0.x` versions of that API
 1. The spec may make changes it wishes in a new 0.x API so long as those changes do not preclude buildpacks implementing different 0.x APIs from running together (e.g changes to the contractual build plan that cannot be bridged by the lifecycle)
-1. The platform can configure which version of the API the lifecycle implements
+1. The platform can configure which version of the platform API the lifecycle adheres to
-1. When interacting with a buildpack, the lifecycle will use the API declared in each buildpack's `buildpack.toml`
+1. When interacting with a buildpack, the lifecycle will adhere to the API declared in each buildpack's `buildpack.toml`
+1. The spec may deprecate features or usage in a given API.
+The lifecycle will print deprecation warnings when it encounters deprecated usage.

 The lifecycle will assume the burden of maintaining compatibility, reducing the burden on platform and buildpack authors.